kolotaev/argsy/README.md

 # Argsy

-Tiny helper snippet you can paste into your cli script(s) to obtain commands + options DSL without external dependencies.
+Tiny helper snippet you can paste into your CLI script(s) to obtain commands + options DSL without external dependencies.

 # FAQ:

-#License
+# License
 MIT